huythong267/Deep_Reinforcement_Learning/README.md

 # Deep_Reinforcement_Learning
 This repository contains my implementation in  of several classic Deep Reinforcement Learning algorithms to solve OpenAI Gym environments.

+The code is documented and designed to be easy to change from one algorithm to other.

 ## Algorithms
 Particularly, I like the following algorithms: